magaerttner/mbqd-website/content/hire/index.md

  - PhD appointments will be for a period of 3 year with possible extension, with an initial salary of 50% E13 (according to the provisions of the Collective Agreement for the Public Sector of the Federal States, TV-L), which can be increased up to 75%.
 Postdoc appointments are for an initial period of 2 years, with a salary of 100% E13.
  - The Jena research environment offers ample opportunities to collaborate with the experimental groups at the Abbe Center for Photonics, working on photonic quantum technologies.
 Applicants should be ready to contribute to such collaborative projects.
  - Both doctoral students and postdocs have the opportunity to gain experience in teaching and supervision of Bachelor and Master students.
 Doctoral students are required to teach at least two tutorial classes over the course of their doctoral studies.
  - Our group values strong interaction and team work in and beyond science.
-Bring your Bouldering shoes if you have some!
+Bring your bouldering shoes if you have some!